Doubly-weighted zero-sum constants: Extremal sequences for

 \begin{proof} Let $S$ be a $C$-extremal sequence for $(A,\mathbb Z_n')$.
+By Observation \ref{1zn} we see that $S$ cannot have an $A$-weighted zero-sum subsequence of consecutive terms of length at least two.
 Since $A\subseteq U(n)$, by Theorem \ref{can} we see that $C_{A,\mathbb Z_n'}=2\,C_A$ and hence $S$ has length $2\,C_A-1$.
-By Observation \ref{1zn} we see that $S$ cannot have an $A$-weighted zero-sum subsequence of consecutive terms of length at least two.
-If $S$ has more than $C_A$ zeroes, then we get the contradiction that $S$ has two consecutive zeroes.
-It follows that $S$ has at most $C_A$ zeroes and that $S$ has no consecutive zeroes.
+If $S$ has at least $C_A+1$ zeroes, then we get the contradiction that $S$ has two consecutive zeroes.

 Let $S'$ be the subsequence consisting of all the non-zero terms of $S$.
-Since $S$ has length $2\,C_A-1$ and $S-S'$ has length at most $C_A$, we see that $S'$ has length at least $C_A-1$.
+Since $S$ has length $2\,C_A-1$ and since $S$ has at most $C_A$ zeroes, we see that $S'$ has length at least $C_A-1$.
 Suppose $T$ is an $A$-weighted zero-sum subsequence of consecutive terms of $S'$.
 Then we see that $T$ has length one.
 By Remark \ref{zun} we get the contradiction that $S'$ has a zero.

 Thus, we see that $S'$ does not have any $A$-weighted zero-sum subsequence of consecutive terms.
-Hence, as $S'$ has length at least $C_A-1$, it follows that $S'$ has length $C_A-1$.
-So we see that $S'$ is a $C$-extremal sequence for $A$ and that $S$ has exactly $C_A$ zeroes.
+Since $S'$ has length at least $C_A-1$, it follows that $S'$ has length $C_A-1$.
+So we see that $S'$ is a $C$-extremal sequence for $A$.
 Also, since $S$ does not have any consecutive zeroes, we see that $S$ has the form as in \eqref{cex}.

-Let $S$ be a sequence as in \eqref{cex}.
+Let $S$ and $S'$ be sequences as in \eqref{cex}.
 Suppose $S$ has an $(A,\mathbb Z_n')$-weighted zero-sum subsequence of consecutive terms $T$.
 Then $T$ is an $A$-weighted zero-sum subsequence of consecutive terms of $S$.
-If $T\neq (0)$, then we get the contradiction that $S'$ has an $A$-weighted zero-sum subsequence.
-Thus, we see that $T=(0)$.
+Since $S'$ does not have any $A$-weighted zero-sum subsequence of consecutive terms, we see that $T=(0)$.